Commercial Competition – Styles

 4C – Other Fruit/Vegetable Melomel – Sweet

-Honeywine made with any herbs or spices.
+Mead made with added herbs or spices.
 Note: T’ej should be entered in this category.

 7. Session Mead :

-This open category is for Honeywine that does not fit into any other category.
+This open category is for Mead that does not fit into any other category.
+This is the proper category for your fruit/veg with spice/herb mead entries (Methomel, Melometh), Spirit Barrel, Barrel, special process, special yeast, bacteria, etc.

 8A – Specialty (Open Category) – Dry